21 APRIL 1942

 NEAR PALM ISLAND

 A B-26 Marauder, aircraft #40-1419 of 2nd Bomb Squadron of the 22nd Bombardment Group, USAAF, ditched into the sea off Palm Island near Townsville, on 21 April 1942 en route from Port Moresby to Garbutt Field, Australia.
-The aircraft developed engine trouble and crashed into the sea.
-Flying Officer Floyd (RAAF), a passenger, was the sole survivor.
+The aircraft developed engine trouble and crashed into the sea at about 0925 hours.
+Flying Officer Kenneth Lloyd (RAAF), a passenger, was the sole survivor.
 Those killed were:-

 |1st Lt.
 Arthur E. Wentzel||0-408874||pilot|